What is crystallization?

 - (C-C*): supersaturation

-- C: concentration of solute in the solution
+- C: solute concentration in the solution

-- C*: concentration of the solute saturation
+- C*: solute saturation concentration

-- Impossible to dump treated effluents
+- Inability to discharge treated effluents